lyleresnick/lyleresnick.github.io/_drafts/VIPER Explained.md

 The UseCase does not care where the data is coming from or where it is going to - that is the job of the EntityManager.

+An EntityManager receives data originating as JSON, XML, or other external format from an external store and converts it to either structs or classes.
+If the Entities are going to persist for a while in memory, they probably should be classes.

-The Entities delivered by the EntityManagers contain data that has been converted from its external form to a form that can be used directly by the UseCase, not just simple Strings or JSON dictionaries.
-For example date Strings should be converted to Dates, URL Strings should be converted to URLs, and number Strings should be converted to their specific number type.
+Entities should contain data that has been converted from its external form to a form that can be used directly by the UseCase.
+They should not contain simple Strings or JSON dictionaries.
+For example: date Strings should be converted to Dates, URL Strings should be converted to URLs, and number Strings should be converted to their specific number type.

+After processing an EntityManager receives Entities and parameters from the UseCase, combines and sends the entity to an external store.

 Likewise, data provided to the EntityManagers should not require conversion. it is the job of the EntityManager to convert data from its internal form to its external form.

 By providing the data conversion, the EntityManagers effectively decouple the UseCase from the physicallity of the outside storage and location.
 This makes the UseCase conversion and data validation free.
 The only code left in the UseCase is code to process the application business rules.

 As I mentioned, the EntityGateway is a protocol.
 It is defined as a protocol so that the UseCase is decoupled from the source of the data.
 EntityManagers should also be defined in terms of protocols.
 This makes it very easy to unit test the UseCase.
-You can inject substitute implementations of EntiryManagers to control the data .
+You can inject substitute implementations of EntiryManagers to control the data for a test.

 ### The Transformer